cms-jet/JMEDAS/_episodes/03-JEC_JER.md

 ---
-title: "JEC and JER"
+title: "Jet energy corrections and resolution"
-teaching: 10
+teaching: 40
 exercises: 20
 questions:
 - "What are jet energy correction?"